vboussange/differentiation-in-spatial-graphs/README.md

 - `figure/` contains all scripts to create graphical output and crunch the raw simulation results

 All scripts are written in the Julia programming language.
 You can download the software at https://julialang.org .
-The scripts can be executed out of the box by activating the environment stored in the root folder (`code/Project.toml` file).
+The scripts can be executed out of the box by activating the environment stored in the `code/simulations/Project.toml` file.
 To activate the environment, type in the Julia REPL

 ```julia